ItzelAlonsoG/Terminal/README.md

 **Shell**

-- It's a program that can recieve commands and pass the to the operative sistem to can make some accion.
+- It's a program that can recieve commands and pass them to the operative system to do an accion.

 **Command**